Barely Breathing: Accolades

 "Barely Breathing" was ranked number 88 on VH1's "100 Greatest Songs of the '90s". and number eight on their 40 Greatest One-Hit Wonders of the 90s list.
 Additionally, "Barely Breathing" earned Sheik a Grammy nomination for Best Male Pop Vocal Performance and a BMI Award for Most Played Song of the Year in 1997.

 Music video

-The music video was directed by Tom Oliphant in Brooklyn, New York, in the Brooklyn Navy Yard.
+The music video was directed by Thom Oliphant in Brooklyn, New York, in the Brooklyn Navy Yard.
+It depicts Sheik in a warehouse in what looks like an air chamber, and him in an apartment with a woman (played by Natane Boudreau).